Sharon-Tseng/VincentMobile_Database_System/README.md

 _Administrator_
 - Maintain the product list, including introducing new products, fading out obsolete products, and updating inventories when there is stock replenishment.
-- Reviews the list of confirmed orders from the system
+- Review the list of confirmed orders from the system
+- Update delivery status (to “To be delivered”, or "Completed")
+- Generate numerous operational and managerial reports to facilitate the company’s operations and development

+_Officer_
+- Update the information on the traded-in devices in the database
+- Update customers' trade-in decisions in the database

 _Customer_
 - Register as a member before making any purchases